patrick-john02/patrick-john02/README.md

 ### 🚀 About Me

+- 💻 Web + AI Engineer building full-stack apps and AI-powered systems
 - 🔭 Currently working on: *add your current project here*
-- 🌱 Currently learning: *add what you're learning here*
+- 🌱 Currently exploring: agentic AI workflows with LangChain & Pydantic AI
-- 💬 Ask me about: *your strongest skills/topics*
+- 💬 Ask me about: Django REST Framework, FastAPI, LLM orchestration, vector search
 - 📫 Reach me at: *your email or contact link*
 - ⚡ Fun fact: *something fun about you*